biomed-AI/GraphCS/graph_construction/README.md

 ### Consturcing cell graph based on big datasets

-Since the normalized big datasets were saved in h5 format, we read data from h5 format to generate the cell graph.
+Since the normalized big datasets were saved in h5 format, we read data from the `.h5` format to generate the cell graph.

 ```
 python graph_for_big_data.py --name filename